“I became a bankruptcy attorney to do marketing,” said no bankruptcy attorney ever.

 One bankruptcy attorney partner mentioned that he saw them in Orlando, but personal injury leads may produce more revenue.
 Also, personal injury attorneys are targeting people who have gotten in a car accident, so it’s likely that those individuals may still be driving on the streets.

 Even in 2021 with bankruptcy filings down nearly 60% from 2 years ago, people are still looking and filing bankruptcy.
+I am not seeing the bankruptcy filing explosion even in early 2022.
 You understand bankruptcy law, and hopefully, now you have some insights on how to get bankruptcy leads effectively from free options to paid options.
-You can email me directly at email@example.com if you have any questions about bankruptcy attorney leads marketing.